DeaglanBartlett/symbolic_pofk/README.md

-Precise symbolic emulators of the linear and non-linear matter power spectra and for the conversion
+Precise symbolic emulators of:
+* The linear and non-linear matter power spectra
+* Comoving distance
+* Linear growth factor
-$\sigma_8 \leftrightarrow A_{\rm s}$ as a function of cosmology.
+* Conversion $\sigma_8 \leftrightarrow A_{\rm s}$
+as a function of cosmology.

-Here we give the emulators as simple python functions and as a fortran90 routine, but these can be easily copied, pasted and modified to the language of your choice.
+Here we give the emulators as simple python functions.
+Some emulators are given as torch and/or fortran90 functions, but all can be easily copied, pasted and modified to the language of your choice.
 Please see
 * [Bartlett et al. 2023](https://arxiv.org/abs/2311.15865) (Linear power spectrum)